arielkl9/Cyber-Framework-Python/README.md

 2. Navigate to the desired module's directory: `cd Cyber-Framework-Python`

+3. install the requirements 'pip install requirements.txt'

-3. Run the script: `python framework.py`
+4. Run the script: `python framework.py`

-4. Follow the instructions provided by the script to perform the desired task.
+5. Follow the instructions provided by the script to perform the desired task.